 Overview

-Eswatini Standards Authority (SWASA) was formed by the GKoE through the Quality and Standards Act (10) 2003, and is a parastatal under the auspices of the Ministry of Commerce, Industry and Trade.
+Eswatini Standards Authority (SWASA) was formed by the government through the Quality and Standards Act (10) 2003 and is a parastatal under the Ministry of Commerce, Industry and Trade.
+The unit acts as a standards institution, including offering customer protection through quality assurance and helping industries on matters related to standardization and quality control.

-The mission of the Authority is to promote quality principles and facilitate the use of standards to reduce technical barriers to trade and investment, ensure a sustainable Swati economy, and safeguard the nation’s health, safety and environment.
-It is governed by a ten-member council whose function is provide strategic and policy direction to the benefit of the Swati people through an improved standard of living.
+The mission of the Authority is to reduce technical barriers to trade and investment, ensure a sustainable Swati economy, and safeguard the nation’s health, safety and environment.
+It is governed by a ten-member council whose function is to provide strategic and policy direction to the benefit of the Swati people through an improved standard of living.

 Contact Information